IN-nik/in-nik.github.io/index.md

 - Experienced in creating effective data visualizations using tools such as Tableau, Power BI, and ggplot2
 - Familiar with software engineering principles and proficient in Python programming language
 - Able to design and implement secure and scalable database systems using SQL and NoSQL
-- Familiar with machine learning algorithms and deep learning techniques, with experience in using libraries like sci-kit-learn and TensorFlow to build classification, regression, and clustering models
+- Familiar with ML algorithms and deep learning techniques, with experience in using libraries like scikit-learn and TensorFlow to build classification, regression, and clustering models
 ---

 ## Transferable Skills